Stevebikesfast/ai-assistant-extension/README.md

 - 💬 Chat Interface
 - 📝 Context Menu Integration
 - 🔒 Secure API Key Handling
+- 🚀 Automated Builds via GitHub Actions

+## Automated Builds

+This repository includes GitHub Actions that automatically:
+- Build and package the extension
+- Create a new release with each push to main
+- Provide downloadable ZIP files of the extension

+You can find the latest version in the Releases section of the repository.

 ## Loading the Extension in Chrome

+1. Download the latest release from the Releases page OR use the source code directly after cloning
-1. Open Chrome and navigate to `chrome://extensions/`
+2. Open Chrome and navigate to `chrome://extensions/`
-2. Enable "Developer mode" in the top right
+3. Enable "Developer mode" in the top right
-3. Click "Load unpacked" and select the extension directory
+4. Click "Load unpacked" and select the extension directory
-4. Configure your OpenAI API key in `background.js`
+5. Configure your OpenAI API key in `background.js`

 ## Project Structure